odpi/OpenDS4All/README.md

 The project's [governance principles](GOVERNANCE.md) clarifies the different roles and describes the processes for becoming a contributor, a committer or a TSC member.

 # Contributing
-Anyone can contribute to this repository - learn more at [CONTRIBUTING.md](CONTRIBUTING.md)
+Anyone can contribute to this repository - learn more at [CONTRIBUTING.md](CONTRIBUTING.md).
+Follow the step-by-step instructions [COMMUNITY-GUIDE.md](COMMUNITY-GUIDE.md) to submit a module for possible inclusion into to repository.

 # Governance
 OpenDS4All is a project hosted by [ODPi](https://odpi.org).
 This project has established it's own processes for managing day-to-day processes in the project at [GOVERNANCE.md](GOVERNANCE.md).